weipengyao/Teaching_M2_2023/README.md

 # Teaching_M2_2023
-Materials used in the teaching of *numerical methods* for the Master 2 students at Sorbonne University during academic year 2023-2024
+Materials used in the teaching of **Numerical Methods** for the Master 2 students at Sorbonne University during academic year 2023-2024

+Based on **Kinetic Simulation of Plasmas using Particle-in-cell (PIC) code** [by Anna Grassi, Mickael Grech]

+- implement the particle pusher using the Boris algorithm [J. P. Boris, Proc.
+Fourth Conf.
+Num.
+Sim.
+Plasmas 3-67 (1970)]
+  - gyro-motion
+  - ExB drift
+  - magnetic reconnection
+  - relativistic regime
+  - energy conservation

+- Electromagnetic fields propagation via Finite-Difference Time-Domain (FDTD) method [A. Taflove, Computation electrodynamics: The finite-difference time-domain method, 3rd Ed.
+(2005)]

+  - boundary conditions
+  - source terms with only E vs. both E and B
+  - vectorization the for-loops